Diatrype stigma

 Figure 4.
 This magnified image of Graphostroma platystomum

-disc-shaped and the stromatal tissue surrounding the perithecia
+discs and the stromatal tissue surrounding the perithecia is

 Photo © Ethan Crenson.